Matter-antimatter asymmetry and dark matter stability from baryon number conservation: Evolution of the particle number densities and asymmetries

 For this representative set-up, the various yields qualitatively evolve with temperature as shown Fig.~\ref{fig:Everything}.
 At the high temperature $T_{\rm in}$ all particle species are ultra-relativistic and their equilibrium yields are related solely by their different number of internal degrees of freedom, see Eq.~(\ref{eq:neq}).
 For the yields of the particles in the hidden sector, this implies $Y_N^{\text{eq}}= 2 Y_\chi^{\text{eq}}$.
 Further, for the initial condition sketched in Fig.~\ref{fig:boxdiag_initial} the yields of the asymmetries satisfy

 Let us first discuss the evolution of the asymmetries with the temperature.
-At temperatures very close to $T_{\rm in}$, the scatterings $N \bar u\leftrightarrow dd$ and $N \bar d\leftrightarrow ud $ (with rates depending on $\Lambda_n$) effectively transfer a fraction of the baryon asymmetry from the dark sector to the visible sector, which is then distributed between leptons and quarks by sphaleron transitions.
+At temperatures very close to $T_{\rm in}$, the scatterings $N \bar u\leftrightarrow dd$ and $N \bar d\leftrightarrow ud $ (with rates depending on $\Lambda_n$) effectively transfer a fraction of the baryon asymmetry from the dark sector to the visible sector, which is then distributed between leptons and quarks by sphaleron transitions\footnote{In addition, fast electroweak processes share the asymmetry between all generations of quarks and leptons, thus also impacting the baryon asymmetry held in $N$ \cite{Harvey:1990qw}.}.
 At the same time, the processes $\chi\chi\leftrightarrow \overbar{N} \overbar{N}$ and $\chi N\leftrightarrow \chi^*\overbar{N}$ (with rates depending on $\Lambda_2$) contribute to the washout of the asymmetry within the hidden sector, thereby influencing the size of the asymmetries in the visible sector.
 The effect of the washout in $\Delta N$ follows from Eq.~(\ref{eq:dYDeltaNdx}).
 Given that at high temperatures all the yields can be well approximated by their equilibrium values, the Boltzmann equation for $Y_{\Delta N}$ simplifies to

 and similarly for $Y_{\Delta \chi}$.
 The analytical solution for this equations reads